No. 2 Group RAF: History

-It was reformed 1 April 1993 by renaming RAF Germany and was then disbanded on 1 April 1996 with absorption into No. 1 Group RAF.
+The group was reformed 1 April 1993 by renaming RAF Germany and was then disbanded on 1 April 1996 with absorption into No. 1 Group RAF.

 It was reformed on 7 January 2000 to take control of air transport, air-to-air refuelling and airborne early warning within the RAF.
 The AOC's two principal subordinates were Air Commodore AT/AAR & C3I (directing air transport, AAR, and C3I) and Air Commodore Royal Air Force Regiment & Survive to Operate.
 On 1 April 2006 it took over the responsibilities of No. 3 Group RAF, which was disbanded.

+Component units

+As of November 2025, No. 2 Group comprises the following elements and units.
+Unless indicated otherwise, subordinate units are located at the same location as the unit they report to.

+Air bases

+No. 2 Group manages the Air Base Wings at each of the RAF stations which provide the support structures and services required to operate them.
+Aircraft squadrons are controlled by separate Air Wings at each station.

+Global Enablement

+The Global Enablement element of No. 2 Group comprises six elements which support RAF operations: